Voldoen jouw werkschoenen nog aan de veiligheidseisen?

 • SRC: the sole has passed both the SRA + SRB test

-ESD work shoes
+ESD safety shoes

 Grisport Cross Safety Beat

-Buy new work shoes
+Buy new safety shoes

 Back to blog